midrib-cryptic/nightworld-site/privacy-policy.md

 ## 5. Children's Privacy

-Monnstack is not directed at children under the age of 13.
+Moonstack is not directed at children under the age of 13.
 We do not knowingly collect personal information from children under 13.
 The App is rated for ages 13 and above on Google Play.
 If you believe a child under 13 has provided information through the App, please contact us at the email below and we will work to remove such information.

 ## 6. Your Rights